Roy Keane Shirt History.

 Roy Keane

-Keane briefly joined Celtic in 2005.
-This marked the final chapter of his illustrious playing career.
-After leaving Manchester United, Keane joined the Scottish giants, reuniting with former teammate Martin O’Neill, who was then the club’s manager.
 During his brief stint at Celtic, he brought a wealth of experience and leadership to the squad, helping to secure the Scottish Premier League title in the 2005-2006 season.

-Keane’s presence on the pitch was felt immediately; his combative style and winning mentality resonated with the passionate Celtic fanbase.
-Although injuries limited his appearances, he played a crucial role in key matches, contributing to the team’s success.
 His time at Celtic, though short, was characterised by his unwavering commitment and desire to win.
 On 12 June 2006, Keane announced his retirement from professional football on medical advice.

 Republic of Ireland: 1991-2005

 Roy Keane’s international career with the Republic of Ireland spanned from 1991 to 2005, during which he became one of the nation’s most celebrated athletes.
-Making his debut at just 20, Keane quickly established himself as a key player, known for his tenacity, skill, and leadership on the field.
-He earned 67 caps and scored 10 goals for his country, representing Ireland in several major tournaments.

-One of the highlights of Keane’s international career came during the 2002 FIFA World Cup qualifying campaign, where his performances were instrumental in leading Ireland to the tournament in South Korea and Japan.
 However, his relationship with the national team was often tumultuous, marked by controversies, including a high-profile fallout with manager Mick McCarthy during the World Cup preparations which saw Keane leave the Irish squad before the beginning of the tournament.

-Despite these challenges, Keane’s passion for representing Ireland remained evident.
-His fierce commitment and desire to win resonated with fans, making him a beloved figure in Irish football.
 After retiring from international duty in 2005, Keane left behind a legacy as one of the greatest players to don the green jersey, embodying the spirit and pride of Irish football.

 Roy Keane now works as a pundit after previously having stints in management at Ipswich Town and Sunderland.
 He is remembered as one of the greatest Premier League players in history and one of Ireland’s most iconic athletes.